The OpenID Connect protocol supports a

 expires_inresponse parameter returned by Auth0

 - Ignore expiration dates altogether.
-Instead, try to renew the access token if your API rejects a request from the client (e.g. with a 401).
+Instead, try to renew the Access Token if your API rejects a request from the application (such as with a 401).

-In the case of the Implicit Grant, the
+In the case of the Implicit Flow, the

 expires_in parameter is returned by Auth0 as a hash parameter following a successful authentication.
-For the Authorization Code Grant, it is returned to the backend server when performing the authorization code exchange.
+In the Authorization Code Flow, it is returned to the backend server when performing the authorization code exchange.